Gemma's story

 As a parent, the one thing you want is for your children to outlive you.
 But as her Mum and Dad, we had to watch helplessly as our beloved, vibrant daughter lost the ability to walk, laugh, eat and even breathe.
 She was fully cognisant but trapped in a failing body.

 MND wrecks lives in the most horrible of ways.
-Towards the end, Gemma couldn't even communicate using her eye tracker, she'd lost all independence and needed a tracheostomy tube to stop her from choking on her saliva.
+Towards the end, Gemma couldn't even communicate using her eye tracker, she'd lost all independence and needed a tracheostomy tube to suction saliva away so she could breathe.

 Research into new treatments, and ultimately a cure, is the only way we can end the pain MND causes to countless families like ours.
 And ºù«Ӱҵ is the best place in the world to find that cure, thanks to the ºù«Ӱҵ Institute for Translational Neuroscience (SITraN).